 - The Slacker: He's unemployed and is reliant on Wallace when the book starts out.

 - The Teetotaler: He refuses to drink, to the point where it's treated like a big deal when he does.
 This is done to further his Man Child image rather than show any moral upstandingness.

 - The reason he doesn't drink could be because of a big incident that happened while he was drunk, occurring before the story started.
 He ends up drunk at a party back when he was with Envy and a big fight ensued, (the details of which were never given.)
 Scott has no memory of such and it was this fight that spelled the end of his relationship with Envy.

 - Tetris Effect: Gideon's plot had a phase of messing around Scott's memories and the result in the high school memories would almost be a good example of this, but with his usual video games instead of Tetris.

-- Unreliable Narrator: The validity of his flashbacks is highly questionable thanks to Gideon's altering of Scott's memories and the denial of his past mistakes.
+- Unreliable Narrator: The validity of his flashbacks is highly questionable thanks to Gideon's altering of Scott's memories and to a lesser extent, Scott's repression of his memories.

 Envy: Am I...?
 You just headbutted my best friend so hard he burst, Scott.

 - Though Scott rightfully pointed out that Todd did cheat on her and flung her at a wall.